pramodsaini1/pramodsaini1/README.md

 #  I am an undergraduate year student currently a Bachelors' course in computer science and Engineering at GOVERNMENT ENGINEERING COLLEGE BIKANER .
 I am always energetic and hardworking and to learn new skills .
 I can also call myself hardworking because whatever I do.
 # Programing Language :: C , C++  ;

- # Front-End :: HTML , CSS, JAVASCRIPT , BOOTSTRAP , JQUERY ;
+ # Front-End :: HTML , CSS, JAVASCRIPT , BOOTSTRAP , JQUERY,ADV.JQUERY ;

  # Back-End :: PHP , MYSQL ;